White blood cell differential: Overview

 CBC and differential testing is usually performed on venous or capillary blood.
 Capillary blood draws are generally used for infants and individuals whose veins are difficult to access.
-To prevent clotting, the sample is drawn into a tube containing the anticoagulant compound ethylenediaminetetraacetic acid (EDTA).
-Tubes containing sodium citrate may be for patients in whom EDTA causes platelet clumping.
-The test is performed on whole blood, meaning blood that has not been centrifuged.
+To prevent clotting, the sample is drawn into a tube containing the anticoagulant compound ethylenediaminetetraacetic acid (EDTA)., meaning blood that has not been centrifuged.

 Types

 Manual differential

 In a manual differential, a stained blood smear is examined under a microscope and white blood cells are counted and classified based on their appearance.
 A manual differential is usually performed when the automated differential is flagged for review or when the healthcare provider requests it.
 If the manual differential shows findings suggestive of certain serious conditions, such as leukemia, the blood smear is referred to a physician (generally a hematologist or pathologist) for confirmation.